Singapore Airports: 2024 Business Aviation Destination Guide

 Business Aviation passengers are required to use the dedicated Commercially Important Passenger (CIP) terminal located beside Terminal 2.
 This is privately run and allows these passengers to use secured and separate CIQ facilities away from the main terminal.
 There is also a private driveway for pick-ups and drop-offs and a lounge and business center.

 Changi ground handling services are more expensive than at Seletar.
-Services here are primarily through 3rdparties and require close coordination.
+Services here are primarily through 3rd parties and require close coordination.
 Universal Aviation Singapore provides trained supervisory services at Changi.
-There are currently three runways.
+There are currently three runways at Changi.

 Fuel is cheaper at Changi compared to at Seletar.
-A large part of this is because of the many airlines that operate through Changi and the large quantity they uplift.
+A large part of this is due to the many airlines that operate through Changi and the large quantity they uplift.
 As such, fueling priority is given to the airliners.
 Fuel is provided through a common underground hydrant system and uses 2 companies to act as into-plane agents.